Lechugar95/globant_coding_challenge/README.md

 Features:

-Retrieves data from CSV files in a specified Azure Blob Storage container.
+* Retrieves data from CSV files in a specified Azure Blob Storage container.
-Exposes an endpoint to fetch data by filename.
+* Exposes an endpoint to fetch data by filename.
-Returns the CSV data structure as JSON (headers and rows).
+* Returns the CSV data structure as JSON (headers and rows).
+* Inserts the data into Azure SQL tables.

 Requirements:

-* Python 3.6 or later
+* Python 3.11
 * FastAPI
 * Azure Storage SDK for Python (azure-storage-blob)
+* Pyodbc
-* Pydantic
+* Uvicorn

 Setup: